On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Introduction

 Bilevel optimization is a more direct approach for finding a best set of hyperparameter values.
-Bilevel optimization problems consist of two-level optimization problems; the upper-level problem minimizes the validation error in terms of hyperparameters and the lower-level problem finds a best fit line for training data combined with a regularizer using given hyperparameter values.
-This formulation seems natural to find a best set of hyperparameter values, but it is not investigated well because of limited number of solution methods/theoretical analysis for bilevel optimization.
+A bilevel optimization problem consists of two-level optimization problems; the upper-level problem minimizes the validation error in terms of hyperparameters and the lower-level problem finds a best fit line for training data combined with a regularizer using given hyperparameter values.
+Actually, the spirit of bilevel optimization underlies the methods introduced above.
+As mentioned below, some existing works pointed out the usefulness of the bilevel formulation for some classes of hyperparameters.
+However, there is still a lot of room to pursue the bilevel approach further, in particular, for hyperparameter optimization of nonsmooth regularizers.